18F/handbook/pages/tools/slack/getting-started.md

 Slack is also used for “water cooler” chat and social discussions; you can review the list of [non-project Slack channels](https://docs.google.com/document/d/1HAcC0qU756AzeZ38iZOlosN98Xeppr2sJ9LXLOx0UbM/edit).

+## Is Slack content a federal record?

+Yes.
+Everything written in Slack is potentially a federal [record]({% page "/tools/slack/records" %}), just like our emails, documents, spreadsheets, video recordings, etc. The public (including media) can request copies via the Freedom of Information Act (FOIA).
+Assume everything you share and do in Slack could be made public and attributed back to you.

+Treat Slack like the public forum it is — refrain from writing something in Slack that you wouldn't feel comfortable appearing on the news.
+This includes file uploads, video and audio, channel names, custom emoji, and emoji reactions.

+Do not post any [sensitive information]({% page "/sensitive-information/" %}).** See the [list of alternatives]({% page "/general-information-and-resources/sensitive-information/#tools" %}).

 ## How do I set up my profile?

 Once you are logged into Slack, please [complete your Slack profile](https://slack.com/help/articles/204092246-Edit-your-profile).
 This allows you to share who you are, what team you belong to, your pronouns, and your contact information.